lucasradaelli/blindfold-chess/README.md

 This is still a work in progress.

+This is not an officially supported Google product, and only a personal project of Lucas.

 TODO: Link blog post with more info about the tool and scenarios where it is useful.

 ## Building